 Fahad founded the Qatar Fashion Society and runs a fashion incubator.
 “Designers come with their ideas, we help them to work out a business plan,” he says.

-He has curated eleven art exhibits, and now has over ten years’ experience in fashion entrepreneurship, which he is keen to pass on.
+He has curated eleven art exhibits and now has over ten years of experience in fashion entrepreneurship, which he is keen to pass on.

 He supports applicants of Fashion Trust Arabia, founded by Her Highness Sheikha Moza bint Nasser, which took place in Spring 2019 at Msheireb Museums and Doha Fire Station in the presence of world-renowned designers including Victoria Beckham.